wildcardcorp/castle.documentation/develop/plone/searching_and_indexing/indexing.rst

 * path: Where the object is (getPhysicalPath accessor method).

-* object_provides: What interfaces and marker interfaces object has.
+* object_provides: What interfaces and marker interfaces the object has.
 KeywordIndex of interface full names.

-* is_default_page: is_default_page is method in CMFPlone/CatalogTool.py handled by plone.indexer, so there is nothing
+* is_default_page: is_default_page is a method in CMFPlone/CatalogTool.py handled by plone.indexer, so there is nothing
   like object.is_default_page and this method calls ptool.isDefaultPage(obj)

 Some interesting columns

-* getRemoteURL: Where to go when the object is clicked
+* getRemoteURL: Where to go when the object is clicked.
+Used by the Link content type.

 * getIcon: Which content type icon is used for this object in the navigation